miguel-sg-2/FastEddy_tutorial/tutorial.rst

 * Cell perturbations: :math:`\pm 0.25` K
 * Top boundary condition: free slip
 * Lateral boundary conditions: periodic
-* Time period: 3 hours
+* Time period: 2 hours
+* Model time step: 0.005 s

 Here we will describe how to download the FastEddy package and run the model.
 The package will include the executables, a script to install the executables in a directory structure, and other files such as the Jupyter notebooks.